Long-range frustration in minimal vertex cover problem on random graphs: Acknowledgements

-J.-H. Zhou thanks Prof. Hai-Jun Zhou (ITP-CAS) for helpful comments and discussions.
-J.-H. Zhao is supported by Guangdong Basic and Applied Basic Research Foundation of China (Grant No. 2022A1515011765).
-C.-Y. Zhao is supported by the National Key Research and Development Program of China (No. 2023YFC3304700), the Shanghai 2024 “Science and Technology Innovation Action Plan” Project (No. 24BC3201100), and the Program of Shanghai Academic/Technology Research Leader (No. 23XD1401100).
+J-H Zhao thanks Prof. Hai-Jun Zhou (ITP-CAS) for discussions.
+The authors thank the anonymous reviewers for helpful comments.
+J-H Zhao is supported by Guangdong Basic and Applied Basic Research Foundation of China (Grant No. 2022A1515011765) and National Natural Science Foundation of China (Grant No. T2541021).
+C-Y Zhao is supported by the National Key Research and Development Program of China (No. 2023YFC3304700), the Shanghai 2024 “Science and Technology Innovation Action Plan” Project (No. 24BC3201100), and the Program of Shanghai Academic/Technology Research Leader (No. 23XD1401100).

 \begin{widetext}